kontainapp/km/docs/build-test-make-targets-and-images.md

 * `make test-withdocker` - a wrapper running `make test` rules in `test-image` container
 * `make test-all-withdocker` a wrapper running `make test-all` rules in `test-image` container

-Each payload also supports the same targets supporte for KM, but uses payload-specific *component*, e.g. *node*:
+Each payload also supports the same targets supported for KM, but uses payload-specific *component*, e.g. *node*:

 * `make buildenv-image` - builds the blank (named *buildenv-component-platform*), e.g. `buildenv-node-fedora`)
 * `make pull-buildenv-image` - pulls images from (azure) registry, re-tags it for local runs (it expects that loginto Docker registry - was already done.
 See `make -C cloud/azure login`)